 Table salt, which we commonly use to season our food, contains sodium.

-The World Health Organization (WHO) say that a person should not consume more than 2 grams of sodium per day, which is about 5 grams of salt per day.
+The World Health Organization (WHO) say that a person should not consume more than

 The American Heart Association (AHA) recommend no more than 2.5 grams of sodium per day, though they state that the ideal intake is of no more than 1.5 grams per day for an adult.